skuzzle/restrict-imports-enforcer-rule/README.md

 * [Configuration options](#configuration-options)
 * [Changelog](#changelog)

+## Rationale
+Grown code bases often have a huge number of dependencies.
+That leads to a lot of clutter in their compile time classpath.
+My favorite example here is logging frameworks: every java project of decent size likely has numerous classes named `Logger` available on the classpath and your favorite IDE happily lists them all for auto completion.
+How should someone new to the project know which `Logger` to use?
+You certainly do not want to mix logging frameworks in your code base.

+Another example is to force your developers to only use AssertJ assertions instead of JUnit or TestNG assertions.

+Using this enforcer rule you have fine grained control over which classes are allowed to be used in your application without having to exclude whole artifacts from your classpath.

 ## Includes and Excludes
 To refine the classes that are banned you may use the `allowedImports` tag in addition to